Olympic Trials in Eugene, Oregon

 We caught up with Keith Moffatt for a quick Q&A session via cell phone while he was on his way to the Olympic trials in Eugene Oregon.

 Returning to Hayward Field, one of the most hallowed sites in the sport, the U.S. Olympic Team Trials are hosted in 2012 at Hayward Field.
 Hayward field was the site of the ’72, ’76, ’80 and ’08 Olympic Trials as well.
-The country’s most prestigious pre-Olympic event, the Olympic Trials is where the roster for Team USA will be selected for the 2012 Olympic Games in London. [click to continue…]
+The country’s most prestigious pre-Olympic event, the Olympic Trials is where the roster for Team USA will be selected for the 2012 Olympic Games in London.
+Continue reading “Journey to the Olympic Trials”

 So it’s been a rough couple of weeks.